Quantum phase diagram of the spin-$\frac{1}{2}$ Heisenberg antiferromagnet on the square-kagome lattice: a tensor network study

-This phase is an example of the so-called Lieb Ferrimagnet~\cite{lieb_two_1989} on the square-kagome lattice, which is an up-up-down state, i.e., the spins on the square and triangular sites are antiparallel, resulting in a net magnetization $M=1/3$.
-Our iPEPS results further demonstrate that the total spin in the ferrimagnetic ground state is $S_{\text{tot}} = 3.992$, in agreement with the theoretical prediction $S_{\text{tot}} = \frac{|N_T - N_S|}{2}=4$, where $N_T = 8$ and $N_S = 16$, respectively, are the number of sites in the triangular and square sublattices of the $24$-site unit cell depicted in Fig.~\ref{Fig:lattice}.
-This finding reflects the intrinsic sublattice imbalance of the square-kagome lattice.
-Moreover, our numerical results reveal that the total spin adheres to the condition $0<S_{\text{tot}}<\frac{1}{3}M_{\text{sat}}$, where $M_{\text{sat}} = 12$ is the saturated magnetization of the unit cell at the $24$ site.
+This phase is an example of the so-called Lieb ferrimagnet~\cite{lieb_two_1989} on the square-kagome lattice and corresponds to an up–up–down spin configuration, in which the spins on the square and triangular sites are antiparallel.
+Our iPEPS calculations show that the total spin of the ferrimagnetic ground state is $S_{\text{tot}} = 3.992$, in excellent agreement with the Lieb-theorem prediction $S_{\text{tot}} = \frac{|N_T - N_S|}{2}=4$, where $N_T = 8$ and $N_S = 16$ denote the number of sites on the triangular and square sublattices of the $24$-site unit cell shown in Fig.~\ref{Fig:lattice}(a).
+Moreover, our numerical results demonstrate that the total spin satisfies the condition $0<S_{\text{tot}}<\frac{1}{3}M_{\text{sat}}$, where $M_{\text{sat}} = \frac{N_T + N_S}{2}=12$ is the saturated magnetization of the $24$-site unit cell, resulting in a finite net magnetization with $S_{\text{tot}}/M_{\text{sat}} = 1/3$.
 The observed ferrimagnetic state underscores the consistency of our simulations with the Lieb ferrimagnetic framework and further validates the robustness of our TN simulations for capturing the intricate quantum and classical properties of the ferrimagnetic phases.